julelang/manual/src/std/testing.md

 Set status of test as failure if expression is evaluated false at runtime.

 `fn Errorf(self, fmt: str, args: ...any)`\
 Set status of test as failure and print message by formatting.
 Prints new-line after formatted text.
-Uses `std::fmt` internally.
+Uses `std/fmt` internally.